-Our centres are three historic and beautiful writers’ houses.
-Each is remote and peaceful but with a distinct character, from the lush meadows of North Devon and the forested hills of Shropshire, to the dramatic uplands of Yorkshire.
+Our three writing houses are each historic, beautiful and peaceful but with a distinct character – from the lush meadows of North Devon and the forested hills of Shropshire, to the dramatic uplands of Yorkshire.
 Away from everyday distractions, these are special places where you can feel free to imagine, concentrate and write.

 THE HURST, SHROPSHIRE

 The Hurst is a place you can write, far away from daily distractions.
 The house and gardens, surrounded by the forest-covered Shropshire Hills, were the former home of playwright John Osborne.